pulumi/pulumi-awsx/nodejs/awsx/ec2/README.md

 });
 ```

 By default the subnets will divide the CIDR space for each availability zone equally.
 If this is not desired, a particular size for each zone can be requested by passing in an appropriate netmask value between 16 and 28.
 See [VPC and Subnet Sizing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing) for more details.
 This value can be provided for specific subnets you know the number of instances you want IP addresses for.
-Whatever IP addresses are remaining in the availablity zone will be split over the subnets that do not provide a defined size.
+Whatever IP addresses are remaining in the availability zone will be split over the subnets that do not provide a defined size.

 ### Gateways